-Agriculture, forestry and fishing and was the largest employment sector with 10,200 people, representing 15 per cent of the region's workforce.
-Health care and social assistance was the second largest employment sector with 9,000 people, followed by retail trade with 7,100 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and construction.
+Agriculture, forestry and fishing and was the largest employment sector with 10,700 people, representing 15 per cent of the region's workforce.
+Health care and social assistance was the second largest employment sector with 9,700 people, followed by retail trade with 6,900 people.
+Other important employment sectors in the region were accommodation and food services, education and training, and construction.

 Value of agricultural production

 The North West region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were wheat ($446 million), followed by almonds ($401 million) and sheep and lambs ($373 million).
-These commodities together contributed 41 per cent of the total value of agricultural production in the region.
-In 2014–15 the North West region accounted for 99.7 per cent ($213 million) of the total value of Victoria's other grapes production.
+The most important commodities in the region based on the gross value of agricultural production were almonds ($507 million), followed by sheep and lambs ($343 million) and grapes (excluding wine grapes) ($328 million).
+These commodities together contributed 39 per cent of the total value of agricultural production in the region.
+In 2015–16 the North West region accounted for 100 per cent of the total value of Victoria's grape (excluding wine grape) production.

 Number and type of farms